smogon/pokemon-showdown/mods/gennext/GEN-NEXT.md

 - Sound-based moves are no longer affected by immunities (ghosts can hear things)

+- Wing Attack and Power Gem are now like Dual Chop: 40 base power, 2-hit

 Minor learnset changes:

 - Masquerain gets Surf